gangadharkondappagari/Gangadhar-Reddy/README.md

 - 👀 I’m interested in Front-End Developer
 - 🌱 I’m currently learning javascript frameworks (React js &anjular)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 reach me via Linked in (www.linkedin.com/in/gangadhar-kondappagari-49b209269)

 <!---
 gangadharkondappagari/gangadharkondappagari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.